TanishqChavan10/Inventory-management/README.md

-# 📃️ Inventory Management - Frontend
+# 📦 Flowventory - Smart Inventory Management System

-This is the **frontend** for our Inventory Management System built with:
+This is the **frontend** for Flowventory built with:

 * Next.js 14 (App Router)
 * TypeScript